 Allergic rhinitis may occur seasonally or throughout the year (as a form of perennial rhinitis).
 Seasonal rhinitis is usually allergic.
 At least 25% of perennial rhinitis is nonallergic.

-Seasonal allergic rhinitis (hay fever) is most often caused by plant allergens, which vary by season.
+Seasonal allergic rhinitis (hay fever) is most often caused by plant allergens, which vary by season and geographic location.
 Common plant allergens include

 Spring: Tree pollens (eg, oak, elm, maple, alder, birch, juniper, olive)